 2. Whats a Suitable Cage for a Turtle?

 The most common cage used for turtles are fish aquariums.
 I would advise trying to find a pond liner and using that because of how large they are and easy to use but aquariums do work well too.
 The main problem with aquariums is how large of one you need and the cost.
+The most common aquarium size for turtles is the 40 gallon ‘breeder’ series.
+You NEED TO BUY the ‘breeder’ series so the tank is longer and has more bottom surface area (if you choose an aquarium).
+We have tons of forums devoted to cool ideas on what you can make yourself as well.
 Read More…

 3. Super Dirty?
 Smells?
 Lots of Upkeep?